Found a similar product cheaper elsewhere?We promise to beat any price by 5% - Try our Price beater

 Magnesium in the diet can reduce tiredness and fatigue, contribute to electrolyte balance, contribute to normal energy yielding metabolism and protein synthesis, and the maintenance of bones, teeth and muscle function.

-Extreme weight management formula
+Premium weight management formula